H-yz2022/AlgorithmsPrepare/Berkeley-CS162-Operating-System/note.md

      + Independent programs should not affect each other inadvertently
      + ----> need for a bound register
 - Multiprogramming drives requirement for resident supervisor (os) software to manage context switches between multiple programs
+- Atlas Demand Paging Scheme
+- On a page fault:
+    + Input transfer into a free page is initiated
+    + The Page Address Register (PAR) is updated
+    + If no free page is left, a page is selected to be replaced(based on usage)
+    + The replaced page is written on the drum
+    + The page table is updated to point to the new location of the page on the drum
+- Size of Linear Page Table<br>
+With 32-bit addresses, 4-KB pages & 4-byte PTEs:<br>
+  ----> 2^20 PTEs, i.e, 4 MB page table per user<br>
+  ----> 4 GB of swap needed to back up full virtual address space<br>
+- Hierarchical Page Table
+- Translation Lookaside Buffers (TLB)
+    + Address translation is very expensive!
+In a two-level page table, each reference becomes several memory accesses
+    + Solution: Cache translations in TLB
+    + TLB hit = Single-Cycle Translation
+    + TLB miss = Page-Table Walk to refill

 # Discussion 0 C,x86
 A typical C program’s memory is divided into five segments.